mmorency2021/quick_scan_container_images_parallel/README.md

 # quick_scan_container_images_online_offline
-This script can automate preflight scan the container images with or without using Quay RESTAPI.
-The purpose of this Preflight scan is checking to see if container images are meet the security best practice test cases of CVE without submission to Backend Catalog.
+This script is designed to streamline the Preflight scanning process for container images, whether Quay RESTAPI is utilized or not.
+Preflight scanning serves the purpose of assessing whether container images adhere to security best practices, specifically regarding CVE tests, without the need for submission to the Backend Catalog.

-Since preflight newer releases can scan and detect many layers of docker images e.g partner may have change or remove original UBI based image files.
-This testing is a sanity checking before `Submit to backend` and then able to publish the catalog once all criteria are met.
+With the latest Preflight releases, the scanning capability has been enhanced to detect changes or removals of original UBI-based image files within multiple layers of Docker images.
+This scanning process serves as a preliminary check before submission to the backend, ensuring that all criteria are met.

-The test cases output will print to console, CSV and then convert CSV to XLS with python script.
+The script produces test case results, which are initially displayed in the console and then exported to both CSV and XLS formats using a Python script.

 ## Pre-Requisites
 - Clone this github repo then use the scripts